dm4t2/vue-currency-input/docs/config/README.md

 `valueAsInteger` | Boolean | Whether the number value should be handled as integer instead of float value.
 Default is `false`.
 `valueRange` | Object | The range of accepted values as object `{min, max}`.
 Default is `undefined` (no value range).
 The validation is triggered on blur and automatically sets the respective threshold if out of range.
 `allowNegative` | Boolean | Whether the input of negative values is allowed.
 Default is `true`.
 If `false` it prevents the user to enter a minus symbol.
+`useGrouping` | Boolean | Whether to use grouping separators such as thousands/lakh/crore separators.